bemihai/quiz-engine/README.md

 # Web Quiz Engine

- This educational project builds a multi-users web service for creating and solving quizEntities.
+ This educational project builds a multi-users web service for creating and solving quizzes.

  Topic covered:
  * backend development